Video game modding: Self-expression

 Modding can be an outlet for artistic and political expression.
 Players can express their belief systems, personal preferences, or political opinions through modding, incorporating these cultural elements in a recreation of themselves.
 For example, flag mods for Civilization IV allow players to express their interests outside the historical scope of the game.
-Another mod introduced a Chechen faction when the developer grew sympathetic to the group in their conflict with Russia.
+Another mod added a playable Chechen faction when the developer grew sympathetic to the group in their conflict with Russia.

 Mods can be a tool to create diversity and recreate body images from real life.
 For players who identify as LGBTQ, motivations for modding can stem from a lack of representation in a game and its modding community.
 Options for homosexual romance and character genders are made available through "queer mods".
 Examples include the "Equal Love Mod" for Dragon Age: Origins and a similar mod for Mass Effect, which enable romance with characters normally unavailable for their protagonist's gender.
-Researcher Evan Lauteria theorized that queer mods can be an act of "resistance" against the limitations on sexual normativity enacted by the game, such as compulsory heterosexuality.
+Researcher Evan Lauteria theorized that queer mods can be an act of resistance against the limitations on sexual normativity enacted by the game, such as compulsory heterosexuality.

-Likewise, programmers may be motivated by the innate challenge of hacking a game as a "complex code-based system," often creating mod tools for other mod makers.
+Likewise, programmers may be motivated by the innate challenge of hacking a game as a "complex code-based system", often creating mod tools for other mod makers.